Originally Web posted Wednesday, 4 September 2013.

 For the most part (there are some exceptions), these pages do not specify font faces, nor link colors (unvisited, visited, hover, active).
 If you are not liking what you’re seeing (especially the font face(s)), please consider changing your WWW browser’s defaults, as that’s likely what’s setting what you’re seeing.

-This site has never been tested on, designed for, nor even considered the existence of any version of Microsoft’s Internet Explorer WWW browser (not even MSIE 5 Mac, which apparently was a pretty decent WWW browser in its day), or any other M$ browser by any name.
+This site has never been tested on, designed for, nor even considered the existence of any version of any of Micro$oft’s WWW browsers (not even MSIE 5 Mac, which apparently was a pretty decent WWW browser in its day) by any name.
 If you are having problems with this site in a Microsoft WWW browser, too bad: use a different WWW browser or go away!

 This strong stance is based upon all the abuse I received in the late 1990s and early 2000s as a Mac user during the worst of the Browser Wars, when people/sites arrogantly told be to go use MSIE on Winblows or Shut The Fuck Up!
 I’ve been turning the tables ever since, and intend to continue to do so.
-As MS continues to be goaded into making IE more standards-compliant (Thank You, Mozilla and Firefox!), it is likely that there will be fewer and fewer issues with this site and IE. Yet please be clear: i don’t care if 90% of site visitors come here using IE (and this hasn’t been true for years, if indeed it ever was)—I’m not implementing any hacks to work around Micro$oft’s bugs!
+As MS continues to be goaded into making IE and Edge more standards-compliant (Thank You, Mozilla and Firefox!), it is likely that there will be fewer and fewer issues with this site and M$ WWW browsers.
+Yet please be clear: i don’t care if 90% of site visitors come here using M$ browsers (and this hasn’t been true for years, if indeed it ever was)—I’m not implementing any hacks to work around Micro$oft’s bugs!
 Not Happening, ever!

 The Sonically Pure Pages

 This Siber-Sonically Pure Page is and Transitional compliant.